danc256/retropc-cracks/tsr/README.md

 ### Another World

 This isn't a crack but a fix for the keyboard beeping because the buffer was full.
 Maybe I was the only person who had this issue and it was specific to my PC at the time.
 If you play this game with a keyboard and the PC speaker isn't beeping after a few seconds, you don't need this.

+## ATOMINO.ASM

+### Atomino

+Bypasses the doc check.
+Don't remember much else special about this one.